Business owners love talking about massive growth targets. But behind the scenes, their marketing teams are already drowning in busywork.

 Your Sales Team Complains About Junk Leads

-Sales and marketing misalignment is a classic trap.
+Sales and marketing misalignment is a classic operational trap.
 Marketing pops champagne to celebrate a record month of leads.
-Sales bitterly complains that absolutely none of them are actually ready to buy.
+Sales teams bitterly complain that none of those leads is actually ready to buy.

-The core problem here is a total lack of lead scoring.
-Not everyone who downloads a PDF is ready for a hard pitch.
+The core problem here is a total lack of lead scoring, as not everyone who downloads a PDF is ready for a hard pitch.
 Automation platforms track user behaviour in the background automatically.

-• Action: Their numerical score hits a strict threshold.
-Result: The system flags them as highly qualified and hands them to sales.
+- Action: The cumulative score hits a strict threshold.
+Result: The system marks them as highly qualified and hands them to sales.

 Your team stops wasting hours on tyre kickers and starts closing deals.